benemohamed/Reverse-Proxy-for-IPfinder/README.md

     ......
 }
 ```
-> Only for ubuntu users
+> Only for debian and ubuntu users

 License
 ----